Skip to main content

 Asylum seekers

+Mandatory detention of asylum seekers, offshore processing and boat tow-backs must be abolished, and the High Court’s ruling against indefinite detention must be respected.
 Australia has a legal and moral obligation to give protection to people claiming to be fleeing persecution, quickly hear their claims and provide permanent refuge if those claims are correct.
-Mandatory and indefinite detention of asylum seekers must be abolished.

 Consumer protection